RocketRace/babalang/README.md

 The language supports variables, loops, functions, structs, and basic IO operations.

 A full language specification is available at the respective [esolangs.org page](https://esolangs.org/wiki/Babalang).

+# The Babalang interpreter

+## Compiling

+Ensure you have Rust on your machine.

+After cloning into this repository, run:

+`rustc main.rs babalang`

+## Running

+After creating a file with Babalang source code, run:

+`./babalang path_to_source_file`

+ to execute your program.